-The CORA is crucial to human intelligence and survival and is a core capacity that schools and society need to "train up" for complex thinking, complex problem solving, and collaboration that can lead to collective actions and intelligence.
-As with many elements of intelligence, the CORA can be supplemented and expanded by external devices and technologies.
+The probe cycle is crucial to human intelligence and survival and is a core capacity that schools and society need to "train up" for complex thinking, complex problem solving, and collaboration that can lead to collective actions and intelligence.
+It is also (in a more formalized way) the basis for science.
+As with many elements of intelligence, the probe cycle can be supplemented and expanded by external devices and technologies.

-The CORA is important in any theory of learning for several reasons.
-First, there is ample evidence that humans learn best when they are having an experience where they need to take an action (or actions) whose accomplishment they care about in the sense that something is meaningfully "at stake" for them in accomplishing it (Cosmides 1989; Wasson 1966, 1968).
-Humans learn best, too, when they have clear goals for taking actions whose outcomes really matter to them (Hattie & Yates 2013).
+The probe cycle is important in any theory of learning for several reasons.
+First, as I have already pointed out, there is ample evidence that humans learn best when they are having an experience where they have clear goals and need to take an action (or actions) whose accomplishment they care about in the sense that something is meaningfully "at stake" for them in accomplishing it (Cosmides 1989; Hattie & Yates 2013; Wasson 1966, 1968).

-Second, the CORA is important for theories of learning in that it stresses the necessity that learners can evaluate or assess whether what they have done and how the world has reacted is good or bad for their goal and, in terms of this assessment, can figure out what to do next.
+Second, the probe cycle is important for theories of learning in that it stresses the necessity that learners must be able to evaluate or assess whether what they have done and how the world has reacted to it is good or bad for their goal.
+And they must be able, in terms of this assessment, to figure out what to do next.
 This capacity is an "appreciative capacity", the capacity to appreciate in effective ways the goal-based outcomes of action in a sequence of actions (Schon 1983).
 In Wittgenstein's (1953) work, the capacity to know what to do next is virtually definitive of whether or not someone knows a specific "language game" and its related "form of life".
 Learners need to be taught (and have modeled for them) the norms or standards for what constitutes successful outcomes and good next moves in a given domain or for a given social group.

 Third, learning from experience can be too complex for newcomers (Kirschner, Sweller, & Clark 2006).
 There can be too many things to pay attention to.
 Beginners need help knowing how to manage their attention, that is, they need help knowing what to pay attention to and how and why they should pay attention to it in their experiences.
 Thus, parents, teachers, mentors, and social groups often design experiences that are constrained in some respects and that are well mentored to facilitate learning.
 For example, a new birder (engaged in "birding" or bird-watching) is taken out in just the right environment to maximize chances of seeing a certain type of bird (e.g., shore birds) and helped to know where the best spots to search are (e.g., shore line for waders, further out to sea for gulls, terns, and pelicans).
-Here, again, technology can often help, for example, virtual worlds where experiences can be constrained, samples concentrated, and important things highlighted.
+Here, again, technology can often help.
+For example, in virtual worlds experiences can be constrained, samples can be concentrated, and important things can be highlighted.
 Learners need help in managing-and learning how to manage for themselves-their attentional economies.

-So here get a set of supplementary principles for learning from experience in effective ways, at least early on in a learning progression: 1) assure that there are actions leaners want and need to take and clear goals (that, of course, they can rethink in some circumstances as they probe the world with actions); 2) help learners understand and develop the norms and standards for outcomes and next moves that constitute a good appreciative system; 3) design well-structured and well-constrained experiences and help learners to manage their attention in these experiences (what to focus on).
+So here get a set of supplementary principles for learning from experience in effective ways, at least early on in a learning progression: 1) assure that there are actions learners want and need to take and clear goals (that, of course, they can rethink in some circumstances as they probe the world with actions); 2) help learners understand and develop the norms and standards for outcomes and next moves that constitute a good appreciative system; 3) design well-structured and well-constrained experiences and help learners to manage their attention in these experiences (what to focus on).
+All of this is ultimately part of having experiences which are experience^{GFL}.